-Affiliate marketing can be a powerful way for bloggers to create a passive income stream with their blogs.
+Affiliate marketing can be a powerful way for bloggers to create a passive income stream with their blogs - especially in the food space.
 The keys to success with affiliate marketing, as Meghan Telpner shows us, are choosing your partners wisely and staying true to yourself and what you love.

 How To Earn Some Moolah While Maintaining Your Awesomeness